What is Giant Hogweed?

 Giant Hogweed is an invasive plant originating from Central Asia where is occurs in damp upland areas.
 The plant relies solely on seeds for reproduction and spread.
 It only takes a single plant germinating from as little as one seed to cause an invasion.
 This is especially worrying as each flower of a single umbel produces 30 to 50,000 seeds.

-Identifying Giant Hogweed
+Giant Hogweed identification

 Giant Hogweed can reach heights of 5 metres high with small, creamy-white flowers.
 The numerous flower umbels on each stalk can each measure up to 2 feet.
 It can easily be identified by its large size, spiked leaves and large flowering head.

-Is Giant Hogweed posonous?
+Is Giant Hogweed poisonous?

 Giant Hogweed is dangerous because its sap is harmful to humans through its ability to cause skin inflammations.
 The species is phototoxic, which means that if the skin comes into contact with the plant and then direct sunlight, it can cause a red rash, often followed by severe burns and blistering within 24 hours.